Pro100-Almaz/404_error_page/README.md

 ![screenshot](screen.jpg)

--[Experience]Overall, this practice problem helped with understanding of "Hero" part of webpage implementing by flex and grid.
+-Overall, this practice problem helped with understanding of "Hero" part of webpage implementing by flex and grid.
 Also, there might be some problem with design difference in spacing, it can be reasoned by different screen resolution of mine and figma template.

 ### Built With